Building & Code Officials

 FIRE

-Cladding may be required to be part of an assembly that provides necessary fire resistive construction, including use in high density settings and wildland-urban interface zones
+Cladding may be required to be a part of an assembly that provides necessary fire protection and performance (i.e., flame spread, hourly rated assemblies and radiant heat performance).

 WATER